harshit-saraswat/100-days-of-code/r1-log.md

 Started adding personal touches and additions.
 Added a side nav drawer with minimal animation.
 Got stuck at a few places but fixed it after a little googling.

 ### R1D5
+Added Experience page and started working on educations page.
+Basic page setup and nav-bar/footer are done on educations page.
+Learned to use reusable styles and components instead of using same code again and again every-where.

+### R1D6